abe-frickelbude/arch-linux-install-guide/ongoing-documentation-dump.md

   * The above obviously doesn't apply if the Gnome destop is used (as installed by the corresponding graphical installer or via Manjaro Architect).
 In this case, Wayland is supported out-of-the-box and is enabled by default in case of AMD or Intel GPUs.
   * If using an Nvidia GPU, you're basically out of luck for now (there's enough discussion on Reddit/StackOverflow/etc - check those out for a detailed explanation why this is the case)
-* `XOrg` is properly support across all desktop environments and GPU manufacturers
+* `XOrg` is properly supported across all desktop environments and GPU manufacturers

+## AMD graphics card control

+At this moment, the _comfortable_ way of controlling an AMD graphics card appears to be the radeon-profile software, see <https://github.com/marazmista/radeon-profile> for details.
+There are AUR packages available for both `radeon-profile` and `radeon-profile-daemon`

+* In particular this provides a daemon which allows the control UI to run without elevated permissions
+* Can run minimized to tray (nice!)
+* It is quite simple to set up a custom fan control curve in the UI
+* Slight bummer: fan control may occasionally glitch and revert to "auto" - easy to fix in the UI by re-applying the custom profile (i.e. the custom control curve is _not_ lost, the software just reverts to the automatic profile)

 ## mkinitcpio nuisances and troubleshooting

+### Configuration presets and boot loader entry generation

 ## Bitz an' piecez